 The MR3 Network is made up of six resource centers nationwide whose mission is to support rehabilitation researchers.
-The network is supported by NICHD's National Center for Medical Rehabilitation Research (NCMRR) with additional support from the National Institute of Neurological Disorders and Stroke and the National Institute of Biomedical Imaging and Bioengineering.
+The network is supported by NICHD's National Center for Medical Rehabilitation Research (NCMRR) with additional support from the National Institute of Neurological Disorders and Stroke, the National Institute of Biomedical Imaging and Bioengineering, the National Institute on Deafness and Other Communication Disorders, the National Center for Complementary and Integrative Health, and the National Institute for Nursing Research.

 The MR3 Network builds research infrastructure in medical rehabilitation—a key component of the NICHD mission—by providing investigators with access to expertise, courses and workshops, technologies, and other collaborative opportunities from allied disciplines such as neuroscience, engineering, applied behavior, and the social sciences.